Body language helps us to understand one another.

 Responding To Comfort And Discomfort

 Comfort and discomfort signals are the clues that tell you how your partner is feeling.
 Once you know how your partner is feeling, you know how to respond.

 Think of these signals as red light/green light.
 If you're picking up "I'm feeling comfortable" messages, then you've got a green light.

 When you get a green light, your job is simply to relax and enjoy the interaction.
 Keep an eye out in case their body language changes to discomfort, but otherwise, just relax and keep doing whatever you were doing.

-If you’re picking “I’m not comfortable” then that’s a red light (or at least, a yellow “Caution” light.)
+If you're reading"I'm not comfortable" then that's a red light (or at least, a yellow "Caution" light.)
 When you get a red light, your job is to help your conversation partner feel more comfortable.
 Try to learn what caused them to feel uncomfortable, and see if you can remove the source of the discomfort.

 In other words, this is how you use body language in social interactions:

 - Look at body language signals to find out if your partner is comfortable or uncomfortable.

 - If they're uncomfortable, try to find out what's wrong and fix it.